When you work in the creative industries, you're often hired by firms to provide consultancy support, helping to steer them in the right direction.

-Sometimes the customer just wants support and reassurance, so always be humble and listen to what they are saying if they're fighting you on a certain point.
-Remember, you're a consultant and you're there to guide them in the right direction, even if you disagree with what they're saying.
+Sometimes the customer wants reassurance, so always be humble and listen to what they are saying if they're fighting you on a certain point.
+Remember, you're a consultant, and you're there to guide them in the right direction, even if you disagree with what they're saying.
 But when clients fight you, always explain why you disagree.

-For example, if you're a web developer and you've requested a £5,000 budget to spend on hiring a web designer and they ignore you by hiring someone they already know for £1,000 (who happens to be god awful at web design) then you can gently suggest that quality web design is hugely important and that you don't think their contact is right.
+For example, if you're a web developer and you've requested a £5,000 budget to spend on design, and they ignore you by hiring someone they already know for £1,000 (who happens to be awful), then you can suggest that you don't think their contact is right.

 And if they still won't listen?

 Let's face it!
 Some clients always know best.
 They fight you at every decision.
 They don't listen to your advice.
 They try to do everything 'on the cheap'.
 As a result, you can't achieve their goals.
 Even worse, the only person they blame in the end is you.